-ALYSSA MASSEY, CT
+ALYSSA MASSEY, LPC

-Alyssa received a Bachelor of Arts in Chinese from Calvin College in Grand Rapids, MI.
-After graduating, she worked for an affordable housing nonprofit in Berkeley, CA and for a university in Yancheng, Jiangsu, China before relocating to Columbus for graduate school in OSU’s Department of East Asian Languages and Literatures.
-She left her graduate program in order to prioritize her own mental health, spending the next several years working as a manager at a local board game cafe.
-After her shop closed due to the COVID pandemic, many things finally came into focus and she decided to combine her love for working with people one-on-one with her passions for mental health and social justice, enrolling at Palo Alto University’s Masters in Counseling program to pursue licensure as a licensed professional counselor (LPC).
+Alyssa Massey, LPC (she/they) is a cisgender, white, mid-size, heterosexual married woman.
+She received her Bachelors of Arts degree in Chinese, working first at an affordable housing nonprofit organization in Berkeley, CA and then as an assistant professor of English at a university in Jiangsu, China for several years before moving to Columbus for graduate school in Chinese linguistics.
+She took time off from graduate school to prioritize her own mental health, during which time she worked for several years as a manager at a local board game cafe.
+When her game cafe closed during the pandemic, she decided to pursue a career in counseling in order to combine her passions for mental health, social justice, and working with people on an individual or small group basis.
 She believes that working towards one’s personal healing is challenging but rewarding - a radical action that makes the world better for everyone.

 Supervised by Alexis Rae Burrow LPCC-S (E.0602053-SUPV)